weaveworks/weave/site/using-weave/host-network-integration.md

 ###Exposing Multiple Subnets

-Multiple subnet addresses can be exposed or hidden with a single command:
+Multiple subnet addresses can be exposed or hidden using a single command:

     host2$ weave expose net:default net:10.2.2.0/24
     10.2.1.132 10.2.2.130